Saverland v Newton

 Saverland v.
-Newton (1837) is a court case in which a British man named Thomas Saverland brought an action against Miss Caroline Newton, who had bitten off the left half of his nose after he attempted to kiss her without consent.
+Newton (1837) is a court case in which a British man named Thomas Saverland brought an action against Mrs Caroline Newton, who had bitten off the left half of his nose after he attempted to kiss her without consent.
 The judge ruled against him, stating that "When a man kisses a woman against her will, she is fully entitled to bite his nose off, if she so pleases."
 The existence of this case or findings is not available in known court documents.
 Its recounting and/or existence is based upon newspaper accounts.

 Contemporary newspaper account

 The case as covered in the Bell's New Weekly Messenger, April 30, 1837, p.
 6-7.